TwilioDevEd/automated-survey-laravel/readme.md

 ## How to Demo

-1. Set up your application to run locally or in Heroku.
+1. Set up your application to run locally or in production.

 1. Update your [Twilio Number](https://www.twilio.com/user/account/phone-numbers/incoming)'s
    voice and SMS webhooks with your ngrok url.